PyNoon/curriculum/week_5/exercise.md

 > `Table of Contents` link at the top of the Futurecoder webpage.

-## 3. Identify a project you can apply Python to
+## 3. Identify a Personal Python Project to work on

 * Do you have a dataset you want to analyse?
   * A spreadsheet from work?